-where q represents the measured charge; E_1 , E_2 , and N represent normalization factors of each 151 components; w1 and w2 are the exponential decay widths; and μ , σ are the Gaussian mean and 152 width, respectively.
-This is the assumed functional shape of the SPE charge distributions and the 153 components of Eq.
-1.1 are determined in this report for all in-ice DOMs.
-IceCube defines 1 PE as 154 the location of the Gaussian mean (μ) and calibrates the gain on the individual PMTs during the 155 start of each season to meet this definition.
-This definition comes from the Gaussian fit component 156 aimed at modeling the statistical fluctuations of the cascade multiplication process assuming the 157 central limit theorem (see Sec.
-1.1).
-158
+where q represents the measured charge; E_1 , E_2 , and N represent normalization factors of each 150 components; w1 and w2 are the exponential decay widths; and μ , σ are the Gaussian mean and 151 width, respectively.
+This is the assumed functional shape of the SPE charge distributions and the 152 components of Eq.
+1.1 are determined in this article for all in-ice DOMs.
+IceCube defines 1 PE as 153 the location of the Gaussian mean (μ) and calibrates the gain on the individual PMTs during the 154 start of each season to meet this definition.
+The choice of where we define 1 PE is arbitrary, since 155 linearity between the total charge collected to the number of incident photons is guaranteed.
+This 156 is because the average of the distribution is a set fraction of the Gaussian mean and the mean of 157 a N-fold convolution is the sum of means (central limit theorem).
+Any bias in the total observed 158 charge can be absorbed into an efficiency term, such as the quantum efficiency.
+159

-159 1.2 IceCube datasets and software definitions
+160 1.2 IceCube datasets and software definitions

 The largest contribution to the IceCube trigger rate comes from downgoing muons produced in cosmic ray induced showers [18].
 Cosmic ray muons stopping in the detector cause the individual trigger rate to decrease at lower depths.
 Further, during the formation of this ice sheet, there have been several periods of colder climate that have caused the optical properties of the ice to differ at various depths.
-The optical properties also affect the trigger rate; in particular, the "dust layer" from 2100 to 2200 m below the surface (optical modules 32 to 38 in the IceCube detector) is a region in the ice with a relatively large scattering and absorption coefficient [19].
+The optical properties also affect the trigger rate; in particular, the "dust layer" from 2100 to 2200 m below the surface (optical modules 32 to 38 in the IceCube detector) is a region in the ice with relatively large scattering and absorption coefficients [19].